Finite indentation of highly curved elastic shells: Results

-Using the full theory, $\xi=1$, prevents this counter-intuitive behaviour, and allows the calculation of a force-displacement curve which remains positive in the small indentation limit.
-We believe that this has not been noticed in the previous literature on the indentation of curved shells due to the fact that here we indent from the concave side rather than the convex side.
 As the aspect ratio of the spheroid becomes increasingly large (above $\gamma\approx2.5$ for $\rho =0.2$), the negative force reappears for very small indentation; it is not clear what other modifications are required to the theory to prevent this from happening here.
 Given that all shell theories involve decisions on which terms can be neglected, we suggest there there are some further neglected terms which are becoming relevant.

 In addition to the negative forces as discussed earlier, when using the approximate theory, $\xi=0$, varying the bending to stretching ratio $\beta$ has only a marginal effect on the required force, even for extremely large values of $\beta$, as shown in Figure \ref{Bvary}.
 However, when we use the full theory, $\xi=1$, changing $\beta$ does have a significant effect on the force-indentation curve, as would be expected and is seen in Figure \ref{Bvary2}.